puppetlabs/cisco_ios/README.md

 ###### `ensure`

-Valid values: present, absent
+Valid values: present, absent.

 The basic property that the resource should be in.

-Default value: present
+Default value: present.

 ###### `vlan_name`

-The VLAN name, e.g. VLAN100
+The VLAN name, for example, VLAN100.

 ###### `shutdown`

 Valid values: `true`, `false`

-VLAN shutdown if true, not shutdown if false
+VLAN shutdown if true, not shutdown if false.

 ###### `description`

-The VLAN Description, e.g. 'Engineering'
+The VLAN Description, for example, 'Engineering'.

 ##### Parameters